jcomeauictx/ios-safari-remote-debug-kit/README.md

 This will result in the folder `iphone7` being created.
 It contains the WebInspector files.

 The Chrome or Chromium browser will also be launched.
-It will show you a list of clickable pages on your phone's Safari browser for debugging.
+It will show you a list of pages on your phone's Safari browser for debugging. *Do not click* on these pages, it will not take you to a usable debugger.
+Instead, replace the "1" at the end of the URL `http://localhost:8080/Main.html?ws=localhost:9222/devtools/page/1` with the desired page number.
+Alternatively, you can `make PHONEPAGE=http://localhost:4321/myapp.html` to go directly to the debugger page for that app, whose URL is shown in your mobile browser.

 ### Running